Do you want to be average? Maybe yes. Maybe no.

 When it comes to credit card debt, being average gives you an idea of how much other people owe.
 That amount could be comfortable for you, or it could be more or less than you feel you can manage with your income and financial situation.

-Regardless of whether average is right for you, it gives you a benchmark from which to measure yourself against.
+Regardless of whether average is right for you, it gives you a benchmark against which to measure yourself.
 Is your credit card debt similar to everyone else’s?
 Or do you owe a lot more or less than other people who are like you in terms of age, state, income, or FICO credit score?

 Read on to find out.

 Total Credit Card Debt in the US